ShogoMark/alx-files_manager/README.md

 ## Requirements

-Allowed editors: vi, vim, emacs, Visual Studio Code All your files will be interpreted/compiled on Ubuntu 18.04 LTS using node (version 12.x.x) All your files should end with a new line
+Allowed editors: vi, vim, emacs, Visual Studio Code

-A README.md file, at the root of the folder of the project, is mandatory Your code should use the js extension
+All your files will be interpreted/compiled on Ubuntu 18.04 LTS using node (version 12.x.x) All files should end with a new line
-Your code will be verified against lint using ESLint
+A README.md file, at the root of the folder of the project code should use the js extension code will be verified against lint using ESLint

 ## Contributors
 - [Olusegun Emmanuel](https://github.com/CodewithSegNet)